zicklag/docs-1/self-hosted/upgrades-migrations.md

 ## Breaking changes

-- [Filter operators](/reference/filter-rules) have changed, now they are preceded with an underscore eg:
+- [Filter operators](/reference/filter-rules) have changed, now they are preceded with an underscore e.g.:
   `/items/users?filter[comments.thread.title][like]=Directus` is now
   `/items/users?filter[comments][thread][title][_like]=Directus`